Post-Employment Lobbying Restrictions

 What does "compensation" include?

-For the purposes of the revolving door regulations, compensation includes receiving any monetary or non-monetary payment for the services or time of a person.
+For the purposes of the post-employment restrictions, compensation includes receiving any monetary or non-monetary payment for the services or time of a person.
 It includes, but is not limited to, salary, wages, fees, and any discount or economic opportunity not made available in the regular course of business to members of the public.

 What is the one-year "cooling off" period?